Lean Formalization of Generalization Error Bound by Rademacher Complexity and Dudley's Entropy Integral: Literature Overview

-In early 2026, Yuanhe et al.~\cite{zhang2026slt-lean4} opensourced an AI-assisted formalization of statistical learning theory in Lean~4, focusing on empirical process theory.
-Starting from existing code such as \texttt{lean-rademacher}\footnote{\url{https://github.com/auto-res/lean-rademacher.git}} and \texttt{CLT}\footnote{\url{https://github.com/RemyDegenne/CLT.git}}, their system automatically generated a large number of definitions and proofs including Gaussian Lipschitz concentration and Dudley entropy integral for sub-Gaussian process.
+In early 2026, Zhang et al.~\cite{zhang2026slt-lean4} open-sourced an AI-assisted formalization of statistical learning theory in Lean~4, focusing on empirical process theory.
+They describe their generated development as being built from scratch.
+At the level of initial seeds, a small amount of existing Lean code from developments such as \texttt{lean-rademacher}\footnote{\url{https://github.com/auto-res/lean-rademacher.git}} and \texttt{CLT}\footnote{\url{https://github.com/RemyDegenne/CLT.git}} was also present.
+Given the scale of the generated library and its different goals, this is nevertheless best viewed as an independent, large-scale development.
+Their system automatically generated a large number of definitions and proofs including Gaussian Lipschitz concentration and Dudley entropy integral for sub-Gaussian processes.